ApexDevelopment/luja/README.md

 ```
 > jakt src\main.jakt -I <path to Jakt runtime> -o luja.exe
 ```
+At the time of writing this, there is a compiler bug in Jakt that may require you to pass `-I .\src` to the compiler on Windows.

 ## Etc...
 Luja cannot read Lua scripts directly and probably won't for a little while.
 I plan to implement this eventually.
 I have never written a Lua parser before, but I hope that this can be my first time.